+Mice

-Mice: Overall, 20 B6/129 mice were used.
-11 for the rule-reversal task experiments, including 4 $-no\ delay$ , 3 $-\ delay$ versions of the task), 4 for the EGFP controls, 3 for the sound-sound Go/No-go task; 6 for the optogenetic suppression experiments (3 for Jaws and 3 for EGFP controls).
+Overall, 20 B6129SF2/J mice were used (JAX Laboratories®).
+Eleven for the rule-reversal task experiments, including 4 - no-delay, 3 - delay versions of the task, 4 for the EGFP controls, 3 for the auditory-only Go/ No-go task; 3 for the auditory habituation sessions and 6 for the optogenetic suppression experiments (3 for Jaws and 3 for EGFP controls).
 All animal procedures conformed to NIH guidelines and were approved by the Animal Care and Use Committee of Cold Spring Harbor Laboratory.
+Mice were maintained at room temperature and 40-60% humidity in a 12 light/12 dark light cycle.